stencila/stencila/PLANNING.md

 - Visual clues when referencing cells
 - Click to Chart (like in Google Docs)
   - Range selection and click create chart
-  - Standard statistics are shown (min,max,sum)
+  - Standard statistics are shown (min, max, sum)
   - Edit Range manually (define how many header rows there are)
   - Suggest a set of standard plots according data selection
   - Drag suggest chart into Sheet